BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

 2. we have marked direct quotes used from the literature and the use of ideas of other authors at the corresponding locations in the thesis;
 3. we have not presented this thesis for any other exam.
 We acknowledge that a false declaration will have legal consequences.

-Hamburg, dd.mm.yyyy
+Hamburg, \today

-aaaaa, bbbbbb
+Börge Meyer, Benedikt Kronhardt

 \vspace{2.5cm}

 We accept that the HSBA may check the originality of our work using a range of manual and computer based techniques, including transferring and storing our submission in a database for the purpose of data-matching to help detect plagiarism.

-Hamburg, dd.mm.yyyy
+Hamburg, \today

-aaaaa, bbbbbb
+Börge Meyer, Benedikt Kronhardt

 <!--chapter:end:06-declaration.Rmd-->